-Christopher is a commercial lawyer working primarily in creative commercial sectors – music, television and film, branding, photography, public speaking, publishing and social influencer deals, as well as reputation management.
+Christopher is a commercial lawyer working primarily in creative commercial sectors – music, television and film, branding and licensing, photography, public speaking, publishing and social influencer deals, as well as reputation management.
 He brings practical experience to this role, having spent 15 years touring globally with internationally renowned classical crossover group The King’s Singers, with whom he recorded 40 albums and received two Grammy Awards and a MIDEM Award.
 He also acted as in-house legal counsel from the artist’s perspective, negotiating recording, performing and sponsorship contracts with major labels, international promoters and global brands.

 - Music performance

 - Intellectual property

 - Acted for several high-profile songwriters and performing artists in negotiations with records labels such as Universal, Decca, EMI Records, publishing houses including Absolute Label Services, Peer Music, Eagle-i and Kobalt, and management contracts with Modest Management, Nick Stewart & Associates amongst others.

 - General advice to FlyNet Media including image rights, merchandising and management deal with television personality Ant Middleton, and Exclusivity Contract with Channel 4.

 - General counsel for international photography agency LGA Management, advising on all aspects of commercial relationships with photographers, makeup artists, agencies and advertising houses including in relation to image rights, endorsements, shoot engagements and general T&C.